The first post on this blog was added on March 19th, 2015, and the blog continues as an ongoing endeavor.

-It is part of my responsibilities as part-time Project Coordinator on the staff to put together our blog posts.
-However, I will be getting broad input on these posts, including from our blog visitors.
-(We cross-post on Facebook.)
-If you have an idea of something you would like to know more about, just let me know in the "comments" section at the bottom of this post!
+It is one of my responsibilities as part-time Project Coordinator on the staff to put together our blog posts.
+New posts are featured on the HMA web site, and I also cross-post new pages on Facebook which successfully generates more views.
+As to subjects, if you have an idea of something you would like to know more about, just let me know in the "comments" section at the bottom of this post and I will address it!

-My own background includes an undergraduate degree in art (though I never had any illusion that I was going to make a living from my art), many years as an academic librarian (that is, getting creative and administrative experience in other non-profit institutions), and a five-year tenure at HMA starting with many months as a volunteer.
+My own background includes an undergraduate degree in art (though I never had any illusion that I was going to make a living from my art), many years as an academic librarian (that is, getting creative and administrative experience in other non-profit institutions), and a now (early 2017) eight year tenure at HMA starting with several years as a volunteer.
 Currently I do "whatever needs doing" at the Museum, especially if it involves writing or editing, though I also stuff envelopes if that is needed because of short deadlines - but then, we all help with that.
 And I keep doing it all because HMA is such a cool place, with such wonderful people and such cool art and exhibits and programming!

 This newspaper clipping (on left) documents my only previous staff involvement with an art museum, when I was working at a university in Illinois - though unlike what the clipping says, I was never the museum's director.